MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 You can select the rows in the Jobs view just like the ones on the Dashboard screen.
 Jobs that are running can be stopped using the buttons on the right of the running row.

 While this screen is active, you can choose a different runbook on the Navigation tree.
-This will not change the selected tab.
+This won't change the selected tab.
 You can quickly look at Jobs of different runbooks by selecting the jobs tab and navigating to the desired runbooks in the Navigation tree.

 ## Jobs